Protect Your Family's Future: Avoid These 12 Common Estate Planning Mistakes

 - Funeral instructions.
 Specify whether you’d like a burial or a cremation and the type of funeral service you want.

 - A living trust or a revocable trust.
-A living trust is not required for estate planning but may help your heirs with a smoother transfer of assets after you die.
+A living trust is not required for estate planning, but it might help your heirs with a smoother transfer of assets after you die.

 6. Overlooking digital assets

-Many people forget to account for their digital assets, such as cryptocurrencies, social media accounts, cloud storage, and digital files when creating an estate plan.
-Consider assigning a digital fiduciary in your estate plan who has the right to access your digital assets when you pass.
+Many people forget to account for their digital assets, such as cryptocurrencies, social media accounts, cloud storage and digital files when creating an estate plan.
+Consider assigning a digital fiduciary for your estate plan who has the right to access your digital assets when you pass.

 7. Forgetting about final arrangements

-No one eagerly jumps in to plan their own funerals or final arrangements.
+No one eagerly dives in to plan their own funeral or final arrangements.
 If you're young, you think you'll live forever; if you're older, the inevitable is too close for comfort.
-But, making final arrangements, setting aside money for the funeral, choosing a burial plot, picking out songs, and deciding on a coffin or other vessel makes it easier for those you left behind, who are probably mourning the loss.

 Besides, funerals can be expensive.
-In 2024, the average funeral costs just over $8,000, including a burial service and viewing, depending on where you live.
-If you add a vault, you may pay close to $10,000.
+Today, the average funeral costs just over $8,300, including a burial service and viewing, depending on where you live.
+If you add a vault, you might pay close to $10,000.
 The median cremation cost is $6,280, according to the National Funeral Directors Association.

 8. Forgetting about taxes

 Estate tax liability can put a dent in any plan.
-But unless your estate is very large — $13,610,000 in 2024 and $13,990,000 in 2025, you may not have to because your estate will not be taxed at the federal level.
-Keep in mind, unless an extension is put into place, the law may revert back to the former $5 million exemption limit after 2025.
+But unless your estate is very large — $13,990,000 in 2025 — you might not have to worry because your estate won't be taxed at the federal level.
+Keep in mind, unless an extension is put into place, the law might revert back to the former $5 million exemption limit after 2025.

-Also, your state may or may not have a state estate tax, so check this out before you write up your will or trust.
-Over thirty states have no death taxes and six states have significant death taxes.
+In addition, your state might or might not have a state estate tax, so check this out before you write up your will or trust.
+More than 30 states have no death taxes and six states have significant death taxes.

 9. Not updating your plan

-Because your assets may change, as well as your personal options, beliefs and relationships, it’s still a good idea to go over your estate plan about every three to five years.
+Because your assets might change, as well as your personal options, beliefs and relationships, it’s still a good idea to go through your estate plan about every three to five years.

 10. Appointing the wrong executor or trustee

-No matter how much time and effort you put into planning your estate, your wishes may backfire if the wrong executor is chosen.
-Choosing someone who may have a conflict of interest can lead to problems when it comes time for them to administer your estate.
-Select an individual (or individuals) who are unbiased, and get their permission before you assign them as an executor or trustee.
+No matter how much time and effort you put into planning your estate, your wishes might backfire if the wrong executor is chosen.
+Choosing someone who might have a conflict of interest can lead to problems when it comes time for them to administer your estate wishes.
+Select an individual (or individuals) who is unbiased, and get their permission before you assign them as an executor or trustee.

 Related Content